SichangHe/CS310/class_notes.md

 `like`: any substring `%`, any char `_`

-for where clause: like, between
+for where clause filter: like, between, some, all

+for where clause standalone: exists, unique

-union, intersect, except
+union, intersect, except (all)

 select x, fn(y) from _ group by x having …

+boolean type: true, false, unknown

+select _ from _ where x in y;

+lateral clause: select _ from x, lateral (/* access outside variables */) …;

+with clause: with alias_name as (…) select …;